leanprover/vscode-lean4/README.md

 ## Known Issues

-* We currently don't support Unicode input.
 * Completion still behaves weirdly with hierarchial names

 ## Release Notes

+### 0.6.0

+Bug fixes, stability, and a handful of feature improvements TBD

 ### 0.4.0

-Implement most features of the EMACS mode.
+Implement many features implemented by the EMACS mode.
 We now support:

-- Hovering over definitions for type information
+- Hovering over names for type information
-- Go-to-definition & peeking for top-level constants
+- Go-to-definition & peeking for constants
-- Goal support, with the ability to display the goal at the current position in an output buffer.
+- Goal support, with the ability to display the goal at the current position.
-- Basic completion support
+- Basic auto-completion support
 - Diagnostics support, dispalying errors, information & warnings.

 ### 0.3.0

-Added basic integration with the Lean server.
+Add basic integration with the Lean server.

 ### 0.1.0